project-illium/illium-documentation/docs/developers/macros.md

   |   |-- mod.lurk
 ```

-Assume the `math` module defined above was inside `/deps/std/mod.lurk`, you would import it as follows:
+Assume the `math` module defined above was inside `/deps/std/mod.lurk`, you can import the entire modules as follows:

 ```lisp
 !(import std/math)